Privacy-Enhanced Mail: Privacy-enhanced mail

 The PEM format was first developed in the privacy-enhanced mail series of RFCs: RFC 1421, RFC 1422, RFC 1423, and RFC 1424.
 These standards assumed prior deployment of a hierarchical public key infrastructure (PKI) with a single root.
 Such a PKI was never deployed, due to operational cost and legal liability concerns.
 These standards were eventually obsoleted by PGP and S/MIME, competing e-mail encryption standards.

 History

 The initiative to develop Privacy Enhanced Mail began in 1985 on behalf of the PSRG (Privacy and Security Research Group) also known as the Internet Research Task Force.
+This task force is a subsidiary of the Internet Architecture Board (IAB) and their efforts have resulted in the Requests for Comment (RFCs) which are suggested Internet guidelines.